 Each episode takes the heroes on a thrilling adventure driven by a different math concept, and kids learn that math is everywhere and fun to use!
 In For Real, the live-action segment following each animated episode, Harry and Bianca show kids how math can help solve life's wacky problems in the real world.

 Exotic lovebirds arrive at The Paradise to be sold as the latest attraction, and Denise struggles to keep her feelings for Moray to herself.
 Miss Audrey, seeing the telltale signs of love, advises her to keep quiet, but will Denise be able to hide her emotions?

 Two words are synonymous with Selfridges: luxury and London.
 However, Selfridges was the brainchild of an American — Harry Gordon Selfridge — whose life was depicted in the MASTERPIECE series “Mr. Selfridge.”
 The real, flamboyant Mr. Selfridge brought about a complete revolution in the way Londoners shopped, introducing a new American retail model that made shopping less a practical pursuit and more a luxurious adventure.
 Keen to put the shopper’s experience above anything else, Selfridge coined the expression “The customer is always right,” which has become the mantra of shops all over the world.
 The program reveals the grandiose store’s hidden stories and delves deep into the mind of its ambitious creator.

 WSKG’s Artist Café showcases an expansive variety of national and local artists including photographers, dancers, poets and many more.
-This week: Jessica Fellowes (The Chronicles of Downton Abbey writer), Architecture of Flight, Tom Otterness and Elmira, NY still life painter Marc Rubin.
+This week we feature charcoal artist Heidi Jung, learn about piano restoration, meet the young artists of Transitive Flux, and take a trip through Exxopolis.